 Some cats are very good at begging for food and acting like they've not been fed for days!
 But all they often want is just your attention, not a portion of your festive dish.
 So try to groom and play with your cat instead of sharing your meal.
 Feeding table scraps not only encourages bad habits - and having your cat on the table, especially when you've got visitors can be very off-putting, but feeding human foods in general can have an adverse effect on your cat's health.
 So don't be afraid to ask well-meaning guests not to feed from the table or to give your cat the wrong kind of treats.

 Some table scraps are even toxic to cats

-Allowing your cat eat too much rich food or some human treats can upset her digestive system.
+Allowing your cat eat too much rich food or some human treats can upset their digestive system.
 For example, onions, garlic and certain root vegetables contain substances that can be toxic for cats and may cause a form of anaemia.
-And remember, it's not just the raw form of these vegetables you should avoid feeding your cat, because the gravy or sauces that cover a meal may also contain these ingredients.
+Remember, it's not just the raw form of these vegetables you should avoid feeding your cat, because the gravy or sauces that cover a meal may also contain these ingredients.